Sobriety is the First Requirement to Win Your Michigan License Restoration Appeal

-My specialty as a Michigan drivers license restoration lawyer is to make sure you successfully prove your case and win your license back.
+Our job, as Michigan drivers license restoration lawyers, is to make sure we successfully prove your case and win your license back.

 Sobriety is the first requirement to win a license appeal.
-There is, of course, much more to the process than just being sober, but without true sobriety, a person can forget about ever winning their license back.
+There is, of course, much more to the process than just being sober, but without true sobriety, none of it matters, and a person can forget about winning their license back.

-And this brings me to a kind of “catch” in the whole Michigan license restoration process: the Secretary of State would rather deny the appeals of a few sober people, and have them come back next year, than it would want to let anyone who is NOT completely sober slip through the cracks and win a license appeal.
+And this brings us to a kind of “catch” in the whole Michigan license restoration process: the Secretary of State will deny the appeals of a few sober people whose proof isn't strong enough, and have them come back next year, before it will ever let anyone who is NOT completely sober slip through the cracks and win a license appeal.

 This is why these cases are so hard, and why the bar is set so high.
 This is where our expertise can make the difference between driving again, or bumming rides for the next year.

-We require that a person be committed to sobriety before any or us will become their Michigan driver’s license restoration lawyer.
+We require that a person be committed to sobriety before any or us will become their Michigan driver’s license restoration lawyers.

-Anyone who has gotten sober knows that it brings incalculable rewards, and in time, one of those is the ability to driver again, legally.
+Anyone who has gotten sober knows that getting clean brings incalculable rewards, and in time, one of those is the ability to drive again, legally.

 We can help with that, and we derive great satisfaction from helping someone win back what they have worked so hard to get.
-Anyone who becomes my client deserves to win their license appeal, and when we take a case, they will win it.
+Anyone who becomes our client deserves to win his or her license appeal, and when we take a case, they will win it.

 As much as getting back on the road begins with sobriety, it ends with sobriety, as well.